DECAfpga/SNES/README.md

 **(THIS PORT REQUIRES AN SDRAM MODULE WITH SEPARATED DQMH/L SIGNALS - 3 pins old MiSTer memory modules should work)**

+22/04/22 now compatible with Deca Retro Cape 2 (new location for 3 pins of old SDRAM modules)

 **Features:**

 * ~~HDMI video output~~ (need to solve synchronism problems)